How it works

 Nerve endings in the brain release these chemicals and take them back up again after they have targeted their receptors in what is known as a recycling process.

-Serotonin-noradrenaline reuptake inhibitors (SNRIs) – like venlafaxine - work by blocking recycling of released serotonin and noradrenaline back into the nerve endings.
+Serotonin and noradrenaline reuptake inhibitors (SNRIs) – like venlafaxine - work by blocking recycling of released serotonin and noradrenaline back into the nerve endings.

 This increases the amount of serotonin and noradrenaline, which helps treat the symptoms.